 Since June 7, 2017, elevated North Atlantic right whale (Eubalaena glacialis) mortalities have been documented, primarily in Canada and were declared an Unusual Mortality Event.
 In 2017, there was a total of 17 confirmed dead stranded whales (12 in Canada; 5 in the United States) and in 2018, three whales stranded in the United States.
 In 2019, six whales have stranded in Canada, and one whale has stranded in the United States.
-The current total mortalities for the UME is 20 dead stranded whales (12 in Canada; 8 in the United States).
+The current total mortalities for the UME is 26 dead stranded whales (18 in Canada; 8 in the United States).

 |Year||Month||NARW ID||Sex||Location first observed||Preliminary Cause of Death|

 |2017||June||#3746||M||Gulf of St Lawrence||Undetermined; could not be examined|

 |2017||June||#1402||M||Gulf of St Lawrence||Suspect blunt force trauma (vessel strike)|